tsipkens/mat-tfer-pma/README.md

 ###### 2.1.2 Structure of filenames

-Generally, two character alphanumeric codes included in the filenames refer to the method or approximation used to evaluate the transfer function.
+Alphanumeric codes are appended to the filenames and refer to the method or approximation used in transfer function evaluation.
 Details on these alphanumeric codes are provided in the associated journal article [(Sipkens, Olfert, and Rogak, 2019a)][ast19].
 The following acts as a brief summary: